littlebizzy/force-https/readme.txt

 Redirects all HTTP requests to the HTTPS version and fixes insecure links and resources without altering the database (also works with CloudFlare).

 == Description ==

-Redirects all HTTP requests to the HTTPS version and fixes insecure links and resources without altering the database (also works with CloudFlare).

-#### Current Features ####

 *WARNING: You must have an SSL certificate installed on your server before activating this plugin.
 If you website becomes inaccessible after activation, simply login via SFTP and delete this plugin from `/wp-content/plugins/` and clear your browser cache, then refresh the page.*